mmoudx/magic-transporters/README.md

 ## Features

-- **Magic Movers Management**: Add, load items, start, and end missions for magic movers.
+- **Magic Movers Management**:
+  - Add new magic movers.
+  - Load items to magic movers, creating a database log of this activity (loading state).
+  - Start a mission by updating the magic mover's state to "on-mission" and preventing further loading of items.
+This also creates a database log of this activity (on-mission state).
+  - End a mission by unloading all items from the magic mover and creating a database log of this activity, returning the mover to a "resting" state.
+  - Fetch the list of magic movers who have completed the most missions, sorted in descending order.

-- **Magic Items Management**: Add and list magic items with name and weight.
+- **Magic Items Management**:
+  - Add new magic items with attributes such as name and weight.
+  - List all magic items.

+- **Validation**:
-- **Validation**: Input validation for adding magic movers and items.
+  - Input validation for adding magic movers and items to ensure data integrity.

+- **Error Handling**:
+  - Robust error handling to gracefully manage and respond to errors in the API.

+- **Swagger Documentation**:
-- **Swagger Documentation**: API endpoints are documented using Swagger for easy reference.
+  - API endpoints are documented using Swagger, providing an interactive interface for developers to understand and test the API.

+- **e2e Jest Testing**:
+  - End-to-end testing using Jest to ensure the reliability and correctness of the API.

+- **DI using tsyringe**:
+  - Dependency Injection using `tsyringe` to manage dependencies and improve code modularity and testability.

 ## Prerequisites